Grand River land dispute: Assault on Sam Gualtieri

-On September 13, 2007, builder Sam Gualtieri was attacked and seriously injured in a confrontation with native protesters at the 90-home Stirling South subdivision development in Caledonia.
+On September 13, 2007, builder Sam Gualtieri was attacked and seriously injured in a confrontation with native protesters at the Stirling South subdivision development in Caledonia.
 Following a brief occupation two weeks prior, a small group of natives had occupied the property that morning, and the confrontation was going to end peacefully in the afternoon before Gualtieri arrived and clashed with the young protesters.
 On December 2, 2011, Richard Smoke (Mohawk) was convicted of assault for the attack on Gualtieri, who had asked Smoke and several others to leave his daughter's house, which he was helping build as a wedding present.
 Smoke apologized to Gualtieri in court, in one of several criminal cases arising out of the DCE occupation.

 September 2007 Brantford development protest

-On September 4, 2007, a development site within six miles of the Grand River in Brantford was blocked off by native protesters, following an earlier visit where the protesters expressed concerns about the construction taking place on the disputed Haldimand Tract.
+On September 4, 2007, a development site on Grand River Ave within six miles of the Grand River in Brantford was blocked off by native protesters, following an earlier visit where the protesters expressed concerns about the construction taking place on the disputed Haldimand Tract.
 Later in the day, police arrived on the scene and eventually some work was allowed to continue on the site.